kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 moving ReferenceGrant to the new API group, just notes to save discussion time.

-* Clarify that an implementation is required to reconcile ReferenceGrant for specific `To` Kinds.
+* Clarify that an implementation is required to reconcile ReferenceGrant for specific `Target` Kinds.
 * Corollary for future work, define how controllers interact.
 Is it a problem if multiple controllers consume the same ReferenceGrant?
 * Similar to the Gateway API version of ReferenceGrant, controllers will indicate status on the _referring_ resources, not on ReferenceGrant itself.
-* Clarify that the expected operating model for implementations expects them to have broad, read access to both ReferenceGrant and the specific `To` Kinds they support, and then self-limit to only _use_ the relevant ones.
+* Clarify that the expected operating model for implementations expects them to have broad, read access to both ReferenceGrant and the specific `Target` Kinds they support, and then self-limit to only _use_ the relevant ones.
-* Determine if strings used in `For` are completely separate from verbs.
+* Determine if strings used in `Purpose` are completely separate from verbs.
 * Decide if supporting verbs such as `[create, update, delete]` make sense.
 * Decide if supporting virtual verbs such as `[forward, scale, dance]` make sense.
-  We already have `For` which has a similar function.
+  We already have `Purpose` which has a similar function.
 * Decide whether to expose/hide the API based on the API server feature flag and/or authorizer config.
 * Decide how cross-namespace ReferenceGrants join target resources to their